 - Phoenix Wright: Ace Attorney - Trials and Tribulations:

-- A plot point in first case.
+- A plot point in the first case.
 Mia questions why would someone like Dahlia Hawthorne, who's described as incredibly beautiful by practically everyone, be interested in someone like Phoenix, who at the time wasn't really anything great.
 Phoenix claims that she's simply in love with him, while Mia says that the only reason she was dating him was a necklace that was evidence of her earlier crime.
 The truth turned out to be much more complicated.
-Neither of them knew that Phoenix was actually dating Dahlia's Nice Girl twin sister Iris, who while indeed started dating him to get that necklace for her sister, genuinely fell in love with him over time.
+Neither of them knew that Phoenix was actually dating Dahlia's Nice Girl twin sister Iris, who indeed started dating him to get that necklace for her sister, but genuinely fell in love with him over time.

 - At the end of Sunrider Liberation Day, Icari starts to question why almost every woman in the crew is suddenly expressing their interest in Kayto after all the times he screwed up throughout the plot.
 Thanks to a Freudian Slip, however, she ends up doing this to herself:

 Icari: Aah, what is this stupid love fest...
 Hmph!
 I cant believe you guys still even like this guy!
 Just look at him!
 Totally got backstabbed by his new girlfriend, like literally just days after going out!
 Totally ruined everything we fought for the past year!
 And on top of that, completely vaporized our ship!
 Ah, the most unreliable space captain in the history of space captains!
 I cant believe I like a guy like him! (realizes what she just said) U-uck...
 I-I-I-I-I MEAN I-i-i-i-it...
 ITS NOT LIKE I LIKE YOU OR ANYTHING!!! (runs off screaming in embarrassment)